 As the CoC Collaborative Applicant, DeKalb County coordinates closely with Continuum of Care members to address the needs of people who are homeless or at-risk of homelessness in the County.
 In developing this Consolidated Plan and Annual Action Plan, the DeKalb County Community Development Department held a focus group with CoC members to identify priority needs related to homelessness and potential strategies to address those needs.
-A total of 31 people attended the focus group, representing organizations such as Action Ministries, Goodwill, Salvation Army, HOPE Atlanta, Jerusalem House, Nicholas House, Living Room, Rebecca's Tent, Safe Haven Transitional, CaringWorks, Community Friendship, Begin Again Ministries, Step Up on Second, Raksha, Latin American Association, Men and Women for Human Excellence, St. Jude's Recovery Center, Partners for Community Action, Georgia Center for Child Advocacy, and the DeKalb County Community Development Department, the DeKalb County Division of Family and Children Services, the Georgia Department of Behavioral Health and Developmental Disabilities, and the U.S. Department of Veterans Affairs.
+A total of 31 people attended the focus group, representing organizations such as Action Ministries, Goodwill, Salvation Army, HOPE Atlanta, Jerusalem House, Nicholas House, Living Room, Rebecca's Tent, Safe Haven Transitional, CaringWorks, Community Friendship, Begin Again Ministries, Step Up on Second, Raksha, Latin American Association, Men and Women for Human Excellence, St. Jude's Recovery Center, Partners for Community Action, Georgia Center for Child Advocacy, and the DeKalb Community Service Board.
+Several government agencies were also represented, including the DeKalb County Community Development Department, the DeKalb County Division of Family and Children Services, the Georgia Department of Behavioral Health and Developmental Disabilities, and the U.S. Department of Veterans Affairs.